Scotstoun Stadium: Events

 Victoria Park City of Glasgow Athletics Club also trains at Scotstoun.

 2026 Commonwealth Games

-The stadium is expected to host the athletic events at the 2026 Commonwealth Games, hosted by Scotland in the city of Glasgow.
-Temporary seating will be poised around the perimeter of the stadium, increasing the seating capacity to between 10,000-11,000 people.
-The stadium is expected to undergo further works to improve the stadium prior to the games.
-It will serve as one of the main stadiums during the duration of the games.
+The stadium hosted the athletic events at the 2026 Commonwealth Games, hosted by Scotland in the city of Glasgow.
+Temporary seating was poised around the perimeter of the stadium, increasing the seating capacity to between 10,000-11,000 people.
+The stadium underwent further works to improve the stadium prior to the games.
+It served as one of the main stadiums during the duration of the games.